-The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
+In March 2020, the World Health Organization classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.
+The full impact of the COVID-19 outbreak continues to evolve as of the date of its report.
 As such, it is uncertain as to the full magnitude that the pandemic will have on DFAC's financial condition, liquidity, and future results of operations.
 Management is actively monitoring the situation on its financial condition, liquidity, operations, suppliers, industry, and workforce.
-Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, DFAC is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity for the year ended September 30, 2021.
+Given the daily evolution of the COVID-19 outbreak and the global response to curb its spread, DFAC is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity for the year ended September 30, 2022.

-NOTE R - SUBSEQUENT EVENTS
+NOTE S - SUBSEQUENT EVENTS

-Management has evaluated subsequent events through January 21, 2021, the date the financial statements were available to be issued.
+Management has evaluated subsequent events through January 18, 2022, the date the financial statements were available to be issued.
 Management is not aware of any subsequent events which would require recognition or disclosures in the financial statements.